dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 **Determine input repo+branch list**

-1. In the BAR, find the latest build of each repo that has produced artifacts in the last N days for any channel.
+1. In the BAR, find the latest build of each repo that has produced assets in the last N days for any channel.
 N defaults to 7.
 2. Add each build's repo+branch to input repo+branch list
 3. For this set of builds:
     1. Determine unique set of input builds to that build.